 As we walk, he stops to glance back and check that I’m still there.
 I find it adorable.
 As if he would freak out if he lost sight of me, just like when I lose sight of him.
 He sniffs around in a pile of leaves, getting one stuck to his nose.
 It makes me laugh and he glances back at the noise I make.
 I swear I see him smile.

 It reminds me of the first time we met—a glass barrier between us.
 Both young and naïve and small.
 The only puppy with black and white fur, already an outcast in his small clan.

 I played with him, put my face into his, and stared into his eyes, desperate for any sort of connection.
 He licked my nose over and over, confident in his plea like he rehearsed it a million times.
 He was on sale, already older than he should be.
 My clearance puppy.

 We only make it about a fourth of the normal distance before he starts coughing.
 His breathing gets faster, and his tongue is flailing.
 He starts falling behind, moving slower than ever.
 He looks up at me with his usual request—Let’s keep going.
 But I pick him up, hold him close, and carry him back home.

 I let him lay on the couch with me after.
 I’m not supposed to let him on the furniture, but I don’t care anymore.
 I don’t care about the extra heat as his body intertwines with my legs.
 I don’t care how loud he snores when he sleeps.
 I feel his heartbeat, and it’s the only thing that matters to me.

 I sometimes catch him staring into space when he first wakes up.
 He doesn’t realize I see it, but he looks lost.
 It’s like he doesn’t believe it’s real, him still having me here, watching him as he dreams.

-We only have 3 more days.
-I’m leaving in 3 days.
+We only have three more days.
+I’m leaving in three days.

 I’m crying again, listening to the dog wheeze, realizing how bad his cough sounds.